Desarrollodroide/Panels/README.md

 	}
 ```

-You can extends the fragments from RightFragment and LeftFragment and these fragments have a button for slide the fragments, this button change automatically the drawables on orientation changes of the layout, like this example:
+You can extends the fragments from RightFragment and LeftFragment and these fragments have a button for slide the fragments, this button change automatically the drawables on orientation changes of the layout.

+Example:

 ```java
 public class MyRightFragment extends RightFragment {